timothy-reyes/Neo4J_CodingChallenge/README.md

 Coding Challenge for Neo4J Interview

 Requirements:
  - Active DBMS on neo4j://localhost:7687
  - Username: neo4j
  - Password: 123456
+(Alternatively adjusting the driver config on line 5 of Neo4j_API.py would allow you to use any DBMS of your choosing)

 INSTRUCTIONS:
   1. immediately after cloning the repository, run setup.sh from the repository root directory